 We wrapped up and then decided that we would check out Fuse which was just down from Jekyll Island Seafood Co.
 As we walked to Fuse we passed quite a few shops that looked worth going back to explore later.
 They were already closed of course but from the looks of it there were lots of great shopping options- Including Kennedy’s Outfitters and Tonya’s which both also have locations on St. Simons Island as well.
 Fuse also has at least two options on St. Simons Island and when we are staying over there my husband always insist we hit Fuse after dinner on the way home.
 This night was no exception and we went to check out their newest location.
 Fuse features lots of frozen yogurt flavors which are self serve and then they have a topping bar area that has any of every topping you can think of to add to your yogurt.
 You pay at the end based on weight and this particular night the nice young lady that was working informed us if we guess the weight then we got our yogurt for free.
 We weren’t so lucky!
 I tried cheesecake frozen yogurt which was a flavor of their’s I had not seen before and topped mine with reese cup bits.
 It was out of this world good.
 Pierce put a little bit of everything on his and I am not sure how it could have tasted good but he seemed to enjoy it.
 Kids will really enjoy this place as it gives them the ability to design their own dessert.
 Pierce always looks forward to Fuse and the adults do too!

-As summer continues to close and we all look for a way to hang on to it just little longer, I encourage you to consider Jekyll Island, Jekyll Island Seafood Co., the new hotel options, and so much more as a place to wrap up the summer with your family.
+As summer gets closer I encourage you to check out Jekyll Island, Jekyll Island Seafood Co., the new hotel options, and so much more as a place to enjoy the summer with your family.
 There is just too much to do there to include in just one post.
-Whether you are local or semi-local and considering a Labor Day staycation option, looking for a great date night spot, a fun day trip, or a week long vacation, I can not recommend this little island enough.
+You can read more about Jekyll Island here and here.
+Whether you are local or semi-local, looking for a great date night spot, a fun day trip, or a week long vacation, I can not recommend this little island enough.
 There is a reason that the world’s richest billionaires built summer homes ( that you can still tour) here over 100 years ago and it is not because it is mediocre.
 It is a special place that charms you with it’s beauty, elegance, adventure, and all that there is to do and explore.
 Jekyll has something for everyone and unlike a hundred years ago it is accessible now to almost every budget and every family.